 - The packaging containing the material includes the universal sign for poison.
 They do not want their employees handling the material, nor do they want to place it in someone’s mouth.

 - Placing amalgam requires more of the natural tooth to be removed during the procedure.
 As a proponent in preserving as much tooth as possible, this goes against their philosophy of tooth preservation.
-Even though using the composite (tooth colored) material requires more time for the procedure and skill in placing, Dr. Miller and Dr. Stafford feel this is the best option for their patients.
+Even though using the composite (tooth colored) material requires more time for the procedure and skill in placing, our doctors feel this is the best option for their patients.

 - The amalgam can stain the surrounding gum tissue leaving a permanent “tattoo”, even after the silver is removed.

 - More times than not, there is decay under old amalgam fillings that do not appear on x-rays.
 Such hidden decay can be a reason for painful abscesses and needed root canals.

 - The amalgam filling, containing mercury, gives off gases when rubbed (chewing, grinding) or heated (drinking hot coffee or eating soup).